koffee/pot/lib/col.coffee.md

 - `@w`: a weight of 1 (and some cols will be -1 if, eg., they are goals to minimize);
 - `@txt`: a text name.

-as defined below:
+as defined below by the following constructor:

-     class @col
        constructor: (txt) ->
          @n   = 0
          @w   = 1